Azure/cyclecloud-slurm-workspace/scale_m1/runbook.md

 ```bash
 curl https://raw.githubusercontent.com/Azure/cyclecloud-slurm-workspace/refs/heads/feature/scale_m1/scale_m1/upgrade_slurmctld.sh | bash -
 ```
+This script makes the folowing changes:
+1) Writes a new health agent to `/sched/ccw1/healthagent`.
+2) Installs `/opt/cycle/capture_log.sh` on the scheduler node.
+3) Installs updated imex_epilog.sh to `/sched/ccw1/epilog.d`.
+4) Installs updated imex_epilog.sh to `/sched/ccw1/prolog.d`.
+5) Installs `/opt/azurehpc/slurm/start_services.sh`.

+The scheduler daemons will be up the whole time, but the partitions will be marked DOWN for a short period - on the order of 1 minute - while the upgrade is performed.
+Jobs can still be submitted to these partitions but new jobs will not be started. **The slurm configuration will not be changed.**

 # Scaling M1

 ## scale_m1 command
 The `scale_m1` command is installed at `/root/bin/scale_m1`.
-All of the following commands are assumed to be run as root.
+All of the following commands are assumed to be run as `root`.
+THere is a log for these commands at `/opt/azurehpc/slurm/logs/scale_m1.log`.

 ## Creating a reservation
 ```bash